kneo/indi-bresserexos2/README.md

 6. Run build process (and wait for the conclusion):
 > ``cmake --build .``

-**Optional Test before Installing:** before installing, you may make sure everything works by commanding ``indiserver -v ./BresserExosIIGoToDriver`` in the build directory.
-This way you don't "taint" your system.
-Simply create an new Profile "Testing" in your KStars EKOS dialog, and set server settings to your pi.
-Make sure the indi server does not run, on astroberry this should be default!
-This mode also gives valuable insight on the software workings via some text outputs, this may be helpful when reporing a bug.

 7. Install the driver (if everything seems working):
 > ``sudo make install``